yt-project/project-records/advisory-board/README.md

-# Advisory Board Meeting Notest
+# Advisory Board Meeting Notes

 These are notes from the meetings of the yt advisory board, as assembled in support of